Rachel Sandwell

 Publications

 National Fantasies: Gender and the Politics of Exile in South Africa.
-Book manuscript under contract with Ohio University Press, New African Histories Series.
-Forthcoming 2025.
+Book manuscript under contract.

 "The Travels of Florence Mophosho: The African National Congress and Left Internationalism,” Journal of Women’s History, vol 30, no 4 (2018): 84-108.